| // Copyright 2018 The Fuchsia Authors. All rights reserved. |

 | |

-| // of the number of unique devices with system profile SP for which EV |
+| // report day, produces the number of unique devices with the same system profile. |

 | // |

-| // which local aggregation procedure is specified: |
+| // "Is accepted" depends on the local aggregation procedure used: |

 | // |

-| // AT_LEAST_ONCE.
-In this case EV is accepted if EV was logged at least once |
+| // AT_LEAST_ONCE: An event is accepted if it was logged at least once during |

 | // during the aggregation period.
 For example, a report of this type might |

-| // give the total number of devices with system profile SP on which a |
+| // give the total number of devices with the same system profile on which the |

-| // medium, red widget was used at least once in the seven-day period |
+| // first widget used during the seven-day period ending yesterday were medium-red. |

 | // |

-| // SELECT_FIRST, SELECT_MOST_COMMON.
-In this case EV is accepted if the |
+| // SELECT_MOST_COMMON: An event is accepted only if it was the most frequently |

-| // category selection procedure selected EV.
+| // logged event during the aggregation period.
 For example, a report of this |

-| // type using SELECT_MOST_COMMON might give the total number of devices |
+| // type might give the total number of devices with the same system profile |

-| // with system profile SP on which most of the widgets used during the |
+| // on which most of the widgets used during the seven-day period ending yesterday |

-| // seven-day period ending yesterday were medium-red. |
+| // were medium-red. |

 | // |